 One further point to consider with soft versus hard lofts is location.
 Because the growth of the soft loft marketplace has occurred in the past 20 years, they’re situated in areas that are more central and, frankly, in areas where factories never or rarely existed.
 You’ll find significantly more soft lofts north of Bloor than you will hard loft conversions, as the centres of industry and production in Toronto were closer to Lake Ontario and the rail corridor.
 Newer soft lofts can be found at Yonge & Eglinton and in The Beach, for example, meaning there’s more neighbourhood choice with this architectural style.
 However, with the proliferation of construction, you also run the risk of having a ‘loft’ that is more ubiquitous and potentially contrived.

-Looking for a heart-grabbing vintage brick and beam loft?
-Here's a dynamic space that just came to market at 200 Clinton.
+And here’s a dynamic space that we SOLD at 200 Clinton.
 I hold The Button Factory very close to my heart, as I led the sales & marketing program for this charming brick and loft condominium of just 13 units back in 1993, prior to its conversion.
 I also resided in the complex for its first 18 years!
-This two-level 1bed+den loft townhouse is one of the more special Toronto real estate offerings on the market right now and nestled in a 'Triple A' location, this is ideal for the Buyer craving all the magical qualities unique to loft living!
+This two-level 1bed+den loft townhouse is one of the more special Toronto real estate offerings on the market right now and nestled in a ‘Triple A’ location, this is ideal for the Buyer craving all the magical qualities unique to loft living!

 For further reading, please try: